at-lab-development/adapter-java-jbehave/README.md

 # JBehave java adapter for JIRA

-JBehave java adapter (further - adapter) gathers scenarios execution results and than generates `jira-tm-report.xml` file which is used by [Test Management Plugin](https://github.com/at-lab-development/jenkins-test-management-plugin).
+JBehave java adapter (further - adapter) gathers scenarios execution results and then generates `jira-tm-report.xml` file which is used by [Test Management Plugin](https://github.com/at-lab-development/jenkins-test-management-plugin).

 Adapter gathers the following scenario execution results:
 - status (passed or failed);